Plutonomicon/plutarch-plutus/docs/TYPECLASSES.md

 And you'd simply derive `PIsDataRepr` using generics.
 However, you **must** also derive `PIsData` using `PIsDataReprInstances`.
 Moreover, you should also derive `PlutusType`.
 For single constructor data types, you should also derive `PDataFields`.

-Combine all that, and you have-
+Combine all that, and you have:

 ```hs
 {-# LANGUAGE UndecidableInstances #-}